keystone-enclave/keystone/README.md

 * **Make TEE easy to customize depending on needs**: while providing simple TEE features, Keystone also aims to allow various customization that depends on platform-specific features or non-standard sub-ISAs.
 We borrow the concept from software-defined network, where hardware platform provides *primitives* and the software leverages the primitives to implement specific functionalities or meet security requirements.

-* **Reduce the cost of building TEE**: Keystone aims to reduce the cost of building TEE or TEE-based system.
-We hope to achieve it by reusing the implementation across multiple different platforms, reducing hardware integration cost, reducing verification cost, and integrating with existing software tools.
-We hope that anyone can simply extend Keystone to build their own TEE with very low cost.
+* **Reduce the cost of building TEE**: Keystone aims to reduce the cost of building TEE or TEE-based systems.
+We achieve this by reusing the implementation across multiple different platforms, reducing hardware integration cost, reducing verification cost, and integrating with existing software tools.
+We hope that anyone can simply extend Keystone to build their own novel TEE design with very low cost.

 ## Status